sahyagiri/garbagein-garbageout/README.md

-# This is the storage for the garbage
+# This is a trial did for minimal mistakes with customizations
 ## nothing else here.